Docs

 profile.ts

-import { client } from "./client"
+import { authClient } from "./auth-client"

 const enableTwoFactor = async() => {

-const data = await client.twoFactor.enable({
+const data = await authClient.twoFactor.enable({

 password // the user password is required